UttamVerma/ProtaxSolutions/README.md

 - 👥 **About Us**
 - ✉️ **Contact Us**

-> ⚠️ The website was never made fully live due to a misunderstanding during the deployment phase — it remains a **conceptual project** developed for educational and demonstration purposes.
+> ⚠️ The website was never made fully live — it remains a **conceptual project** developed for educational and demonstration purposes.

 ---